GillianTrethewey/GillianTrethewey/README.md

 I am a self-taught software engineer formally trained as a Civil engineer and teacher.
 I'm currently working on my Masters of Data Science with Eastern U. Concurrently, I'm doing Kickstart Coding Bootcamp to get more complex projects into my portfolio, both Frontend and Backend.

-I love programming, creating, and my side gig is teaching police officers to pass their mathematics and language testing and interviews using a WordPress website with memberships, e-commerce, video courses, and practice tests (over 1100). https://cognitiveresults.com
+I love programming, creating, and I'm proficient at membership, e-commerce websites such as:  https://cognitiveresults.com

 I've been coding on the web since 2014.
 I work for another developer doing CBT along with retainer work with clients.